luketych/Dev_Playground--opencode-agent_management--pm/actionable.🟢/milestones/archive/m1_scaffolding.md

 - Foundation for the entire project.
 - Establishes the core module system and development workflow.
 - Context: `descriptions/_0/prd.md` for CLI requirements.

+## Review Notes
+- M1 tasks (1-1-1 through 1-1-4 and 1-1-1b) are archived with proofs in `actionable.🟢/tasks/archive/`.
+- All success criteria validated via task-level verification commands.